 This bill would eliminate the option to file various statements and reports by facsimile transmission and would authorize certain reports to be filed by email.

-This bill would delete reference to "forms" and instead define "campaign statement" to mean an itemized report that is prepared in a manner prescribed by the Commission.
+This bill would replace the term "campaign statement" with "campaign report" and the term "statement of organization" with "registration" throughout the act.
+The bill would further define "campaign report" to mean an itemized report that is prepared in a manner prescribed by the commission.

 (3) Under the act, if a committee is required to file a campaign statement or report disclosing an independent expenditure, a verification statement must accompany the campaign statement or report, as specified.